astrotars/the-stream-swiftui/README.md

 ### Step 1: Login

-In order to communicate with the Stream API, we need a secure frontend token that allows our mobile application to authenticate with Stream directly.
+To communicate with the Stream API, we need a secure frontend token that allows our mobile application to authenticate with Stream directly.
 This avoids having to proxy through the `backend`.
 To do this, we'll need a backend endpoint that uses our Stream account secrets to generate this token.
 Once we have this token, we don't need the backend to do anything else, since the mobile app has access to the full Stream API.

 First, we'll be building the login screen which looks like this: